 The Company has an operating lease for its corporate headquarters and laboratory space, located in Sunnyvale, California.
 The initial lease expired June 30, 2024, with an option to extend the lease an additional sixty-months, which was used in the calculation of the right of use operating lease asset and operating lease liability.
 The Company held no other lease agreements at December 31, 2024.
 In January 2024, the Company signed an addendum to the operating lease, extending the expiration of the lease through June 30, 2025, and adjusting the monthly rent from \$35,606 per month to \$50,000 per month.
 The January 2024 lease remeasurement resulted in a \$1,169,822 reduction in the right of use operating lease asset and corresponding reduction to operating lease liability.
-In March 2024, the Company signed an additional addendum to the operating lease, extending the expiration of the lease in the right of use operating lease asset and corresponding increase in the right of use operating lease asset and corresponding increase in the right of use operating lease asset and corresponding increase in the right of use operating lease esset and corresponding increase in the right of use operating lease asset and corresponding increase in the right of use operating lease asset and corresponding increase in the right of use operating lease asset and corresponding increase in the right of use operating lease asset and corresponding increase in the right of use operating lease asset and corresponding increase in the right of use operating lease asset and corresponding increase in the right of use operating lease liability.
-In July 2024, the Company signed an additional addendum to the operating lease, extending the expiration of the lease through December 31, 2026.
-The July 2024 lease remeasurement resulted in a \$498,013 increase in the right of use operating lease liability.
+In March 2024, the Company signed an additional addendum to the operating lease, extending the expiration of the lease through the expiration of the lease in the right of use operating lease asset and corresponding increase in the right of use operating lease asset and corresponding increase in the right of use operating lease, extending the expiration of the lease through December 31, 2024.
+The March 2024 lease remeasurement resulted in a \$261,012 increase in the right of use operating lease, extending the expiration of the lease through December 31, 2026.
+The July 2024 lease remeasurement resulted in a \$498,013 increase in the right of use operating lease asset and corresponding increase in operating lease is asset and corresponding increase in operating lease is asset and corresponding increase in operating lease is asset and corresponding the expiration of the lease through December 31, 2026.
+The July 2024 lease remeasurement resulted in a \$498,013 increase in the right of use operating lease asset and corresponding increase in operating lease liability.